dsrw/enu/docs/book/command_loops.md

-# Action Loops
+# Command Loops

-Action loops let you control the behavior of a unit in a (somewhat) straightforward way.
-At least I think it's straightforward.
-You might disagree.
+Command loops are how you control the behavior of units.
 They look like this:

 ```nim
 - boogie: